Sebasrs/senior-devops-test/README.md

 - DataDog Account
 - DataDog API Keys
 - GitHub Secrets (AWS_REGION, AWS_ACCOUNT_ID)
+- We will be using us-east-1 as our default region

 ## Steps
 - Fill in all variables in environments with the correct values